fikerdamene/python-api-challenge/README.md

 Getting Started

-To run the project, we will need the following dependencies installed:
+To run the project, the following dependencies are installed:

 Matplotlib
 Pandas